rustshop/perfit/README.md

 ## Running

-If you're a Nix user you can run `nix run github:rustshop/perfit`.
+If you're a Nix user you can run:

+* `nix run github:rustshop/perfit#perfitd` for server side,
+* `nix run github:rustshop/perfit#perfit` for CLI tool.

 Otherwise, proceed like with any other Rust project.

 ## Tech stack